ray1618/icloudDownloadRenamer/README.md

 ## How to use:

-- Put your downloaded images to the images folder in the root.
+- Put your downloaded images to the images folder.
 - Install the npm dependencies `npm install`
-- Then run `npm start`
+- Then run `npm start` or `npm run rename`
 - Done!

+## Only rename mov files:

+- If you not done this already installthe npm dependencies `npm install`
+- For this to work you will also need to install exiftool
+- Mac OS: `$brew install exiftool`
+- Ubuntu: `apt-get install libimage-exiftool-perl`
+- Put your downloaded mov files in image folder.
+- run `npm run rename:movs`

-> Make a copy of your images before you run this command and check the result before deleting the originals.
+> Make a copy of your images / movs before you run this command and check the result before deleting the originals.